learn-co-curriculum/phase-0-bash-navigation/README.md

 $ pwd
 ```

 You'll see you're back in your home directory.
+Also, by the way, if you enter
+`cd` with no argument, you'll be taken to your home directory.

-Another shortcut, that might seem not too useful at first is `.` meaning "the current
+Another shortcut, that might seem not too useful at first, is `.` meaning "the current
 directory I'm in.

 If you try this command: